Fantomas42/django-blog-zinnia/docs/settings.rst

 -------------------------
 **Default value:** ``True``

-Boolean setting for telling if you want to ping external urls when saving an entry.
+Boolean setting for telling if you want to ping external URLs when saving an entry.

 ZINNIA_SAVE_PING_DIRECTORIES